laktoosivaba/cy/README.md

-# Cyphal named topics design
+# Robust zero-configuration decentralized Cyphal with named topics

 An experiment in robust zero-configuration pub-sub based on CRDT that works anywhere.
 The design favors availability and guarantees eventual consistency.
 Brief periods of degraded service are possible when new nodes or new topics are introduced into the network.
 A fully settled network is guaranteed to function deterministically just like a statically configured one; however, the initial settling process is stochastic in its nature.
 A found steady configuration can be stored to allow instant deterministic state recovery at every boot, while this state does not have to be pre-configured manually like in the original design.